noomorph/vimium/README.md

 - `yf` to copy a link hint url to the clipboard.
 - Scatter link hints to prevent clustering on dense sites.
 - Don't show insert mode notification unless you specifically hit `i`.
-- Remove zooming functionality now that Chrome does it all natively.
+- Remove zooming functionality now that Opera does it all natively.

 1.28 (06/29/2011)

-- Support for opening bookmarks (`b` and `B`).
 - Support for contenteditable text boxes.
 - Speed improvements and bugfixes.